 Complete Your Respiratory Therapist’s Application

 You start the application process for a Kansas respiratory therapist’s license by downloading an application packet.
-You have a choice of a fillable one that you can fill out on your computer or a non-fillable one that you will fill out by hand.
+You have a choice of a fillable application.

 In addition to filling out all of your personal and professional information, you will need to obtain the signature of a practicing respiratory therapist who is familiar with your character and certification from your school describing your type of degree and graduation date.
 You must have your signature notarized.